 The trust is what makes people buy online without seeing the product in advance.
 It is common for online buyers to trust the word of others.
 So the best option is to supply people with high-quality products and encourage them to spread a word for you.

 That’s what makes Amazon, Booking and many other sites so successful.
 Everyone knows, that if you need something — check on the reviews on Amazon, to make your decision.
 The same with Booking- once you are about to plan a trip — you have to check some comments and advice on the site.
 Thus, you will know which hotel is worth visiting, where the cashdesks work around the clock, and where better not to stop.
-A power of word!
+Power of the word!

 Good reviews form positive reputation of your online business, so take care of that.
 Sometimes a good review matters much more than all your nice pictures and amazing descriptions.